msalmonse/csv2/json.md

 **Option:** `--size`<br/>
 The base font size for the SVG, all other font sizes are derived from this value

+**bezier** (Double **0.0**)<br/>
+**Option:** `--bezier`<br/>
+Each join is converted to a quadratic Bézier curve.
+The `bezier` value determines where the curve begins and ends, e.g. setting it to .25 means that the curve starts at 25% of the way from the current point to the previous point and ends 25% of the way to the next point.
+The current point becomes the control point.
+If showDataPoints is set then the actual datapoint is shown.
+Setting this to more than .5 or less than 0 isn't going to produce anything readable.

 **black** (Bool **false**)<br/>
 **Option:** `--black`<br/>
 Set undefined plot colours to "black"